 Originally, our bodies were designed by evolution to respond to the natural rising and setting of the sun, and they still work in the same way today.
 So the more light that hits our eyes – whether it's generated by the sun or electric bulbs – the more our bodies assume it's daytime, and keep manufacturing chemicals that keep us awake.

 For this reason, it's important to start to reduce the amount of light in your room as you begin your winding down period.
-That might be by using a dimmer switch, turning off the main lights and switching to lamps, or even chilling out by candlelight.
+There are lamps designed especially for this; the best wake-up lights have a gradually dimming 'sunset' function, and some even use a special, sleep-promoting wavelength of light on this setting.
+However, you can also use a dimmer switch, turning off the main lights and switching to lamps, or even chilling out by candlelight.
 That way, you're sending a powerful message to your brain that it's time to start slowing things down, and you'll sleep much more soundly and effectively as a result.

 4. Enjoy a relaxing drink